powrusr/demo/bash/awk.md

 * OFS: seperator at output time
 * ORS: output at end of every print statement, \n by default

-#### custom FS OFS

-- NR: number of input records awk has processed since the beginning of the program’s execution
-- NF: The number of fields in the current input record.
-NF is set each time a new record is read, when a new field is created, or when $0 changes
-- FS: field seperator, defaults to a space " " (is set with -F flag)
-- RS: record seperator
-- OFS: seperator at output time
-- ORS: output at end of every print statement, \n by default

 ### custom FS OFS

 ```bash